 For any upcoming in-office scheduled appointments with prospective buyers and/or sellers, contact them to ensure no one in their home is currently ill or is in self-isolation prior to the meeting.

 Q: How can I get a contract signed?

-Q: What tech can I use to best support my tenants and landlords during this time?
+Q: What tech can I use to keep me selling?

 A: Tech executions of forms and contracts: Uploading forms and contracts, filling them in manually, scanning, emailing them through the office email and then waiting for them to be returned via email and the data entered into your CRM and filed properly is a laborious, slow and old-school process at the best of times.
 With your team working from various locations across town, your paper trail will end in tears.
 RealWorks integrates with all of the major CRMs and stores your documents digitally.
 Most forms in RealWorks can be executed using DocuSign.
 This will allow you to create forms and contracts centrally and share links, keeping paperwork centrally regardless of who in your team needs to access it.